Rio Audio

-Rio was the brand name of a line of digital audio players and related audio products.
-It was a pioneer of the DAP ("MP3 player") industry when it released "Diamond Rio" player in 1998 that was the impetus for an infamous lawsuit.
-Various music players were released until Rio came to an end in 2005.
+Rio was a line of digital audio players and related audio products.
+Its first release, the Rio PMP300 digital music player (also known colloquially as simply the "Diamond Rio"), released by Diamond Multimedia in 1998, was one of the earliest notable and commercially successful devices in its category.
+It also became known as the target of an early lawsuit regarding the legality of such devices.
+Following the PMP300, various music players were released under the Rio brand name by a number of companies until the brand was retired in 2005.

 History

 Rio was originally a brand of California based Diamond Multimedia.
 Rio Audio was best known for producing the Rio PMP300 model that was the impetus for a lawsuit in 1998 by the Recording Industry Association of America.
 That lawsuit eventually failed, leading the way for the portable digital music industry to take off.